 Another paint tip when using a gloss paint finish: Gloss paint will show every imperfection on the surface of the item you want to paint.
 If there are any imperfections on the finish, gloss paint will magnify them.
 Make sure you sand the surface first.
 Use a hand sanding block to go over the surface to smooth out any ridges or paint drips from a previous paint job.
 Use a tack cloth to remove all the grit and then paint.

 You can see how shiny the paint is.
 The trim on the white doors to the right of the dresser have a semi-gloss finish.
+The paint I used on these is Valspar Bistro White.
 I love the contrast, especially when using lots of white in a room or a monochromatic color scheme.
 Having different textures and sheens of one color are what make a room look visually more appealing and add interest.

 Have you ever painted with either of these brands of glossy white paints?